Feta Filo Parcels With Honey

 Ingredients

-• 1 teaspoon dried oregano
+• 1 teaspoon dried oregano, (or substitute with 1 tablespoon fresh oregano leaves)

 • 1 tablespoon sesame seeds

-• fresh crusty bread and a cold glass of ouzo to serve, optional
+• fresh crusty bread to serve, optional

 Instructions

-• Pre-heat the oven to 390F/200C if baking.
+• Pre-heat the oven to 390F/200C.

 • Lay one sheet of filo pastry onto your work surface and brush it lightly with olive oil.
-Lay another sheet on top.
+Lay another sheet directly on top.
 Cut the sheets in half across the width.
 Repeat this with the remaining two sheets of filo so that you have 4 rectangles of pastry.

 Notes